ben-sembira-1/TechBooksSummary/chapters-summaries/4_comments.md

     1. And [this](#apendix-d---explain-bad-api-with-comments)?
     1. I am not sure about the Warning of consequences comment..
 I am not sure but maybe creating a linter that takes as configurations a list of bad-named modules, and their facade replacement and then the linter will prevent using the original modules, and suggest using the facade replacement instead.
 What do you think??
     1. In the amplification example, whould not it be better to just create a function with an apropriate name?
+1. In listing 4-4 he argued that the first comment is OK.
+But is it?
+See [Apendix D]()

 ## Overall Summary
 Here you are supposed to write not more then just a couple of sentences.
 The idea here is to give